Time Out says

 What's on at Etcetera Theatre

-Stand-up, Character comedy
+Poetry, Stand-up, Sketch shows, Character comedy

 Ed Mayhew hosts these three good-value gigs at the Etcetera Theatre over the Easter bank holiday weekend.
 Check the dates below to see who's on each bill.